aigarius/static_blog/blog/2026/07/05/making-of-group-photo.md

 go right until the end of the line, then shift down half a frame and go left until the end and repeat until I am done with the crowd.

-After that it is *very* helpfull to also immediatelly take photos of a "frame" around the whole crowd.
-Stitching process often distors the frames in weird ways that leave holes in the resulting image that you can fill if you have a wide frame around the crowd.
+After that it is *very* helpful to also immediately take photos of a "frame" around the whole crowd.
+Stitching process often distorts the frames in weird ways that leave holes in the resulting image that you can fill if you have a wide frame around the crowd.
 It is possible to compensate with creative cutouts in the final image (like Debconf9), but the more framing room you make, the more flexible you will be able to be with cropping of the final photo.
 The frame also gives you the opportunity to capture more of the